mattermost/mattermost-load-test-ng/README.md

 - `go run ./cmd/loadtest`

-This runs for 60 minutes and stops.
+This runs for 60 seconds and stops.

 #### Start a load test agent